Mano Po

 Mano Po (吻手 (Wěn shǒu, Bún chhiú, Hand Please)) is a 2002 Filipino drama film produced by Regal Entertainment, and an entry to the 2002 Metro Manila Film Festival.
+The film's title refers to the "honoring-gesture" used in Filipino culture as a sign of respect to elders.
 The film focuses on the lives of the Chinese Filipino community.
 Mano Po stars an all-star cast headed by Maricel Soriano, Richard Gomez, Kris Aquino and Ara Mina.
 Eddie Garcia and Boots Anson-Roa play the patriarch and matriarch of the Go clan respectively.

 The film won the most major awards in the film-awarding bodies, including 12 awards in the 28th Manila Film Festival in 2002.
 It was named Best Picture, Best Actor (for Eddie Garcia), Best Actress (for Ara Mina), Best Supporting Actress (for Kris Aquino) and Best Director (for Joel Lamangan).
 Mano Po was among the top-grossing films in time for the Metro Manila Filmfest.

 The film's success was followed by a sequel, Mano Po 2: My Home and a spin-off, Bahay Kubo: A Pinoy Mano Po! that was released in 2007.
 The film was the first entry into what would become a franchise.

 Plot

-Richelle and Raf narrate on a videotape the history of her family.
-Don Luis Go is a Chinese immigrant who married a Filipina named Elisa.
-In 1949, the young Luis brought Elisa to China.
-There Elisa suffered discrimination and misunderstanding from Luis' parents.
-She decides to go back to the Philippines and Luis joins her.
-Luis became a cook and Elisa a laundrywoman.
-Their hard work pays off and they become one of the most prominent Chinese businessmen in the country.
-The film then shows the challenges they face in old age set simultaneously with the struggles faced by their children and grandchildren in adulthood.